kalzbra/kalzbra/README.md

 # 👋 Welcome to My GitHub Profile!

-I'm an AI Engineer & Researcher passionate about R&D of scalable AI solutions, with a focus on LLMs, computer vision and timeseries analysis.
+I'm an AI Engineer & Researcher passionate about R&D of scalable AI solutions, with a focus on LLMs, computer vision and timeseries analysis for power systems.

 ## 🚀 Current Focus
 - **LLM Optimization:** Fine-tuning and deploying production-ready LLMs on NVIDIA GPUs (e.g., with Triton, TGI, vLLM, SGLang)